 When is Flu Season?

 Each year, different flu viruses spread at different times each year.
 In the United States, flu season begins as early as October and ends as late as May.
-Flu infections usually peak in January or later.
+Flu infections usually peak in January/February or later in some years.

 Flu Prevention, Including Flu Shots

-Antibiotics are highly effective in treating bacterial pneumonia and walking pneumonia if the bacteria are not resistant to the antibiotics.
-Most people see improvement in two to three days after beginning antibiotic treatment but some bacterial pneumonias take longer even with IV antibiotics.
+Antibiotics are highly effective in treating bacterial pneumonia, so long as the bacteria are not resistant to the antibiotics.
+Most people see improvement within two to three days after beginning antibiotic treatment but some cases last longer, even with IV antibiotics.

 Bacterial pneumonias, except for tuberculosis, are not very contagious.
-They can occur from bacteria normally in the nose or throat when conditions allow their spread to the lungs for a variety of reasons.
+They can occur from bacteria normally found in your nose or throat which then spread to the lungs for a variety of reasons.

 Viral pneumonia is a lung infection that can occur in anyone of any age, but is more common in young children and the elderly.
-Common causes of viral pneumonia include Influenza A or B ("flu"), respiratory syncytial virus (RSV), parainfluenza, and adenovirus.
+Common causes include Influenza A or B ("the flu"), respiratory syncytial virus (RSV), parainfluenza, and adenovirus.
 Worldwide, viral pneumonia is the leading cause of death among children younger than 5 years old.

 Because it is caused by infectious microbes, viral pneumonia is contagious.
-This is true with many forms of pneumonia.
-However, viral pneumonia is considered less contagious than the flu.
-Risk factors for developing pneumonia include smoking or underlying medical conditions such as heart disease or diabetes.
+However, this lung infection is considered less contagious than the flu.
+Your risk rises if you smoke or have certain underlying medical conditions such as heart disease or diabetes.